milocoder89/milocoder89/README.md

 optimization in areas of technology and development.
 Interested in project management with leadership skills.</p>
 <br>
 <p>Solid knowledge of back-end programming languages, especially PHP with its LARAVEL framework and its interaction with MYSQL Databases.
-Also, front-end experience working with JAVASCRIPT, HTML5, CSS3, Vuejs, ES6 and Webpack.
+Also, front-end experience working with JAVASCRIPT, HTML5, CSS3, Vuejs, ES6 and Webpack.<br>
-Knowledge and management of Git repositories, especially Github.
+Knowledge and management of Git repositories, especially Github.<br>
 Languages: Fluent Spanish (native) and conversational English.</p>